 The Department of Residence Life and College of Saint Mary are not responsible for the removal of items left in the room.
-Personal property left in a room will become the property of College of Saint Mary after 48 hours, and the resident may be subject to a labor cost for removal of the items.
+If personal property is left in a room, the owner will be notified and have 72 hours to collect their property.
+After that time, the items will become property of College of Saint Mary, and the resident may be subject to a labor cost for removal of the items.
+Items will be discarded or donated appropriately.